damiaanr/gtnc/README.md

 # Google Translations from NewsCrawl (GTNC)
 This repository contains (1) a *many-to-one* dataset of original texts in 50 source languages and their corresponding translations into English using a recent version of Google Translate, and (2) the Python code that was used to generate it.

-## 1. About the dataset: use the data we generated
+## 1. About the dataset: use the data we generated!
 The dataset can be found in the `output` folder in this directory.
 The dataset contains two folders:

 1. `source`: Source text in original languages (contained in NewsCrawl)